Pre-Law

-Students interested in a legal education are encouraged to pursue an area of study that interests them while develop reading, writing, public speaking, critical thinking and research skills.
+Students interested in a legal education are encouraged to pursue an area of study that interests them while developing reading, writing, public speaking, critical thinking and research skills.

 There is no single path that will prepare a student for legal education.
 Students who are successful in law school and who become accomplished professionals choose various majors at the undergraduate level; and students are admitted to law school from almost every academic discipline.
 Many pre-law students choose to major in Political Science, History or Philosophy.
 However, whatever major is selected, students are encouraged to pursue an area of study that interests and challenges them, while taking advantage of opportunities to develop research and writing skills.
 Completing a broad range of challenging courses from influential instructors is excellent preparation for legal education.